nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 - Organisation type of data user organisation— sourced from the HealthcareProviderRoleTypeCredential.
 Required for OTV-consent.
 - URA of data holder organisation.
 Required for OTV-consent.
 - Organisation type of data holder organisation.
 Required for OTV-consent.
 - BSN of client/patient — sourced from the incoming FHIR query or other patient context.
+Required for OTV-consent.
 - A use case identifier — sourced from the authorization scope.

 ### Network security